marcelebbrecht/rtmct-emulator-test/README.md

 ## Run emulations

 Please have a look at ```emulate.py``` before execution and configure as needed.
 Afterwards run the script to emulate the tasksets.
+After the emulation is done, statistics will be created from results in the log directory per taskset size, per taskset and in summary.
+Just search for CSV files.